logo for nutrition-and-you.com

 Thyme herb nutrition facts

-Thyme herb is packed with numerous health benefiting phyto-nutrients (plant derived compounds), minerals and vitamins that are essential for wellbeing.
-One of the popular among culinary herb plants, thyme originally is native to southern Europe and Mediterranean regions.
+Thyme herb is packed with numerous health-benefiting phytonutrients (plant-derived compounds), minerals, and vitamins that are essential for overall wellness.
+One of the popular culinary herb plants, thyme originally is native to southern Europe and the Mediterranean regions.

 Common (french) thyme lemon thyme

-The thyme plant is perennial shrub with thin woody base and squate stems.
-It reaches about 15 to 30 cm in length, featuring very small, light green colored, paler underneath, slightly curved aromatic leaves.
-Small, frangrant rich, lilac or white color flowers appear in summer.
+The thyme plant is a perennial shrub with a thin woody base and square stems.
+It reaches about 15 to 30 cm in length, featuring small, light green with paler underneath, slightly curved aromatic leaves.
+Small, fragrant, lilac, or white color flowers appear in summer.

 The other commonly grown varieties of thyme are lemon thyme (T.x citriodora), caraway thyme (T. herba barona) and wild thyme (T. septyllum).
-Both leaves as well as flowering tips, fresh or dried used for culinary purposes.
+Either leaves as well as flowering tips; fresh or dried used for culinary purposes.

-• Thyme contains many active principles that are found to have disease preventing and health promoting properties.
+1. Thyme contains many active principles that are known to have disease-preventing and health-promoting properties.

-• Thyme herb contains thymol, one of the important essential oils which scientificaly have been found to have antiseptic, anti-fungal characteristics.
-The other volatile oils in thyme include carvacolo, borneol and geraniol.
+2. Thyme herb contains thymol, one of the important essential oils.
+Thymol has been found scientifically to have antiseptic, and anti-fungal characteristics.
+The other volatile oils in thyme include carvacrol, borneol, and geraniol.

-• Thyme is packed with minerals and vitamins that are essential for optimum health.
+4. Thyme is packed with minerals and vitamins that are essential for optimum health.
 Its leaves are one of the richest sources of potassium, iron, calcium, manganese, magnesium, and selenium.
-Potassium in an important component of cell and body fluids that helps controlling heart rate and blood pressure.
-Manganese is used by the body as a co-factor for the antioxidant enzyme superoxide dismutase.
-Iron is required for red blood cell formation.
+Potassium is an important component of cells and body fluids that helps control heart rate and blood pressure.
+Manganese is used by the body as a co-factor for the antioxidant enzyme, superoxide dismutase.
+Iron is essential for red blood cell formation.

-• The herb is also a rich source of many important vitamins such as B-complex vitamins, beta carotene, vitamin A, vitamin K, vitamin E, vitamin C and folic acid.
+5. The herb is also a rich source of many important vitamins such as B-complex vitamins, β-carotene, vitamin-A, vitamin-K, vitamin-E, vitamin-C, and folic acid.

-• Thyme provides 0.35 mg of vitamin B-6 or pyridoxine; furnishing about 27% of DRI.
-Pyridoxine keeps up GABA (soothening neurotransmitter) levels in the brain which has stress buster function.
+6. Thyme provides 0.35 mg of vitamin B-6 or pyridoxine; furnishing about 27% of daily recommended intake.
+Pyridoxine keeps up GABA (beneficial neurotransmitter in the brain) levels in the brain which has a role as a stress buster.

-• Vitamin C helps body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals.
+7. Vitamin-C helps the human body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals.

-• Vitamin A is a fat soluble vitamin and antioxidant that is required maintaining healthy mucus membranes and skin and is also essential for vision.
+8. Vitamin-A is a fat-soluble vitamin and antioxidant that is required to maintain healthy mucosa and skin and is also essential for vision.
 Consumption of natural foods rich in flavonoids like vitamin A and beta-carotene helps protect from lung and oral cavity cancers.

-Thyme leaves offers significant levels of quality phyto-nutrients profile.
+9. Thyme leaves offer significant levels of quality phytonutrients profile.
 Just 100 g of fresh leaves provides (% of Recommended daily allowance)

 38% of dietary fiber,